 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Other than the items related to the changes in the net pension liability, as discussed below, the Authority did not have any items that qualified for reporting in this category for the year ended June 30, 2017.
+Other than the items related to the changes in the net pension liability and total other post-employment benefits, as discussed below, the Authority did not have any items that qualified for reporting in this category for the year ended June 30, 2018.

 The Authority also has deferred inflows and outflows related to the recording of changes in its net pension liability.
-Certain changes in the net pension liability are recognized as pension expense over time instead of all being recognized in the year of occurrence.
-Experience gains or losses result from periodic studies by the Authority's actuary, which adjust the net pension liability for actual experience for certain trend information that was previously assumed, for example the assumed dates of retirement of plan members.
+Certain changes in the net pension liability and total OPEB Liability are recognized as pension OPEB expense over time instead of all being recognized in the year of occurrence.
+Experience gains or losses result from periodic studies by the Authority's actuary, which adjust the net pension liability and total OPEB liability for actual experience for certain trend information that was previously assumed, for example the assumed dates of retirement of plan members.
 These experience gains or losses are recorded as deferred outflows of resources or deferred inflows of resources and are amortized into pension expense over the expected remaining service lives of plan members.
-Changes in actuarial assumptions, which adjust the net pension liability, are also recorded as deferred outflows of resources or deferred inflows of resources and are amortized into pension expense over the expected remaining service lives of plan members.
+Changes in actuarial assumptions, which adjust the net pension liability and total OPEB liability, are also recorded as deferred outflows of resources or deferred inflows of resources and are amortized into pension expense over the expected remaining service lives of plan members.
 The difference between projected investment return on pension investments and actual return on those investments is also deferred and amortized against pension expense over a five year period.
-Additionally, any contributions made by the Authority to the pension plan before year end but subsequent to the measurement date of the Authority's net pension liability are reported as deferred outflows of resources.
+Additionally, any contributions made by the Authority to the pension plan and OPEB plan before year end but subsequent to the measurement date of the Authority's net pension liability are reported as deferred outflows of resources.

-Pensions
+Pensions and OPEB

-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Henry County Water Authority Retirement Plan (the "Plan") and additions to/deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by the Plan.
+For purposes of measuring the net pension liability, total OPEB liability, deferred outflows of resources and deferred inflows of resources related to pensions and OPEB, and pension expense and OPEB Expense, information about the fiduciary net position of the Henry County Water Authority Retirement Plan (the "Plan") and additions to/deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by the Plan.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.